pagopa/aks-cron-chart-blueprint/README.md

 ### Quick start

-Create a `helm` folder inside your microservice project in which install the Helm chart:
+Create a `helm` folder inside your cron service project in which install the Helm chart:

 ```shell